Charlie Hedges: DJ

 Hedges has performed DJ sets at various clubs and festivals.
 In 2014, she released a single titled "Best Night OML" with vocals from JB Gill.
 In 2016, she released a single titled "Kaleidoscope" on Armada Deep featuring vocalist Sonny Reeves.

 Personal life

-On 8 March 2022, Hedges announced on the Radio 1 Breakfast show that she was pregnant.
+Hedges is married and on the 8th of March 2022, Hedges announced on the Radio 1 Breakfast show that she was pregnant.
 On 13 August 2022, she gave birth to a daughter.